salesforcecli/plugin-packaging/messages/package_install.md

 # flags.upgrade-type.description

-For unlocked package upgrades, specifies whether to mark all removed components as deprecated (DeprecateOnly), to delete removed components that can be safely deleted and deprecate the others (Mixed), or to delete all removed components, except for custom objects and custom fields, that don't have dependencies (Delete).
-The default is Mixed.
-Can specify DeprecateOnly or Delete only for unlocked package upgrades.
+For unlocked package upgrades, set this flag to one of these values:

+- DeprecateOnly: Mark all removed components as deprecated.
+- Mixed: Delete removed components, except for custom objects and custom fields, that don't have dependencies.
+- Delete: Delete all removed components that can be safely deleted, and deprecate the other components.

 # flags.apex-compile.summary